 - 1. When does Chatsworth close in 2017?

-We do not allow large bags, rucksacks, prams, pushchairs, rucksack style baby carriers or mobility scooters into the house.
+We do not allow large bags, rucksacks, prams, pushchairs, rucksack-style baby carriers or mobility scooters in the house.

 There is secure, ticketed storage for large bags and rucksacks at the entrance to the house.
 A member of the visitor welcome team will help you on arrival at the entrance.